-Roasted Watermelon Steak – for those who want to enjoy Summer’s best fruit beyond a cold slice or fruity drink this is a great alternative.
+For those who want to enjoy Summer's best fruit beyond a cold slice or fruity drink, this is a great alternative.
 With the appearance of Ahi Tuna, the texture and mouthfeel of a medium rare ribeye, this finished roasted watermelon steak is a great fancy appetizer and main ingredient for a summer salad.

-My son and I have shared passion for cooked fruits whether grilled, roasted or even sous vide.
-I think for him it’s the concentrated sweetness that occurs, but for me the texture nerd I love the transformation that occurs in creating a totally different mouthfeel.
-It goes down in the Summer time for us given the many fruit options available for experimenting.
-I can’t say all have been successful, but we’ve mastered the art of making roasted watermelon steak.
-As a matter of fact, we’re so good you can make this recipe without any adjustments.
+My son and I have a shared passion for cooked fruits whether grilled, roasted or even sous vide.
+I think for him it's the concentrated sweetness that occurs, but for me, the texture nerd, I love the transformation that occurs in creating a totally different mouthfeel.
+It goes down in the Summertime for us given the many fruit options available for experimenting.
+I can't say all have been successful, but we've mastered the art of making roasted watermelon steak.
+As a matter of fact, we're so good you can make this recipe without any adjustments.

 We make a version of roasted watermelon steak probably once a week.
-Sometimes we dress it up with ingredients like goat cheese, pistachios, and/or a balsamic glaze, but mostly we keep it simple and just add a few base savory seasonings like pepper, salt, and fresh herbs.
+Sometimes we dress it up with ingredients like goat cheese, pistachios, and/or a balsamic glaze or pair it with arugula and cherry tomatoes for a simple salad.
+However, mostly we keep it simple and just add a few base savory seasonings like pepper, salt, and fresh herbs.
 This recipe is the base version and as you get confident with it, you can tweak it as you see fit.
-Below are two variations of the base dish.
-The first is pistachio crust is added to mimic a classic peppercorn crusted steak; it’s finished with a balsamic glaze for a fancy touch.
-The second is a basic salad recipe with fresh arugula and farm fresh cherry tomatoes.

-I know for some the idea of adding savory ingredients to watermelon, or adding anything is sacrilegious.
-But in my childhood home the salt + watermelon combo was normal behavior.
-Now I will say salt on everything was pretty normal too, but that’sa whole nutha conversation.
-For me salt on watermelon makes as much sense as putting Mexcan tajin seasoning on mango, melon, and jicama.
+I know for some the idea of adding savory ingredients to watermelon or adding anything is sacrilegious.
+But in my childhood home, the salt + watermelon combo was normal behavior.
+Now I will say salt on everything was pretty normal too, but that's a whole nutha conversation.
+For me, salt on watermelon makes as much sense as putting Mexican tajin seasoning on mango, melon, and jicama.
 It just works!

 The Art of Picking A Good Watermelon